• Skip to primary navigation

 Sicilian Glazed Carrots: Cooked In Marsala Wine

-This recipe for Glazed Carrots comes from Sicily.
+Here's a wonderful easy Glazed Carrots recipe from Sicily.
 Fresh carrots are first sautéed in garlicky olive oil, then braised and glazed in dry Marsala wine.
-The recipe is surprisingly simple and delicious.
+This simple side dish will become a fast favorite!

 black bowl with glazed carrots and a garnish of chopped parsley